ranjitbudhathoki/LF-notes-app/README.md

 ### Core Features

 -   **User Authentication & Authorization**:I've used json web token for authentication and authorization and the password of user is   hashed using bcrypt.
+For now I've only implemented access token.
+But in future I'll implement refresh token as well in order to provide a more secure user authentication.
 -   **Note Creation & Management**: User can Create, edit, delete, and organize notes with rich text support.
 -   **Category Management**: User can Create and manage categories to organize notes effectively
 -   **Search & Filter**: User can search for notes based on category or text content as well as sort them by date or title
+-   **Pin Notes**: User can pin notes to the top of their list for easy access